 The randomised, double-blind, single-dose study met its primary endpoint of demonstrating that PSX1002 improved lung function in COPD patients for a range of doses of PSX1002, compared to placebo.
 Good tolerability and safety profiles were observed for all doses of PSX1002 investigated.

 Glycopyrronium bromide is the active component in Novartis’ Seebri® Breezhaler®, a DPI formulation for COPD which was approved in Japan and in the EU in 2012 and is now also approved in several other countries.
-According the World Health Organization2, approximately 65 million people worldwide had COPD in 2004 and it is predicted to become the third leading cause of death by 2020.
-A limited number of mono and combination therapies are approved for this indication and together these products generated sales of more than $8 billion in 2011 in the seven major markets.
-LAMAs accounted for approximately $3 billion in sales from this total and Datamonitor3 estimates that sales of this class of product will remain stable through 2020.
-In addition, a cDPI mono-dose format of GB was approved in the EU and in Japan in 2012, with analyst estimates for annual sales in these markets of up to $1 billion.
-Estimates vary for the growth of the global market for COPD therapies, with Decision Resources4 anticipating it to grow 4.6% per annum exceeding $13 billion in annual sales in 2019.
-Significant product opportunities exist for drug-only formulations in pMDI or DPI, and novel dual and triple combination therapies.
+According the World Health Organization, approximately 64 million people worldwide had COPD in 2004 and it is predicted to become the third leading cause of death by 2030.
+A limited number of mono and combination therapies are approved for this indication and analysts estimate the monotherapy segment will be worth over $3 billion in 20221.
+Significant product opportunities exist for drug-only formulations in pMDI, and novel dual and triple combination therapies.